ronithstanly/1D_Advection-Flux_Reconstruction_Method/README.md

 and non-linear case with sinusoidal profile, u(x,0)=sin (pi x).

 Please see the accompanying PDF for more details about the code and its implementation.

+***EDIT (17-Nov-2019):***
+There was an error in the way the matrix-vector multiplication was written out in Eq.(13) [even though the code was correct], so this has been corrected in the equations and a new file has been re-uploaded, so as to avoid confusion.
+Thanks are due to Dr.Sainadh Chamarthi for not just pointing out the mistakes, but also for gviing detailed explanation :)